 The spelling of these words often trip people up, even if people know the meaning of each.

-Peek is taking a quick look at something -- like a quick peek at the birthday cake.
+Peek is taking a quick look at something -- like a quick peek to see if Santa has come.

 Peak is a sharp point -- like the peak of a mountain.